turbopape/scheje/README.md

 bound in the execution environment.
 This 'sort of' forces capture of such symbols, as to see if they were intended to be passed as globals, for instance.

-For instance, these two exmaples work properly:
+For instance, these two examples work properly:
 ```clojure
 (eval-prog '(
              (define-syntax or2